Azure/azure-iiot-opc-vault-service/README.md

 - Accesses the OPC Vault microservice on behalf of the user to be able to execute protected functions in Azure Key Vault (e.g. signing rights for Approver).

 ### On premise OPC Vault Edge Module as OPC UA Global Discovery Server (GDS) with cloud integration
-- Based on the GDS server common library of the [OPC UA .NetStandard](opc-netstandard) Nuget packages.
+- Based on the GDS server common library of the [OPC UA .NetStandard][opc-netstandard] Nuget packages.
 - Implements the OPC UA Discovery and Certificate Management profile by connecting to the OPC Vault microservice.
 - Executes in a docker container or as a .Net Core 2.0 application on Windows or Linux.
 - Implements GDS namespace as specified in the *OPC UA Specification Part 12:  Discovery and Global Services V1.04*.